IARB – International Academy of Retail Banking

 Check-in Process & ID Requirements

 We ask that you arrive at the test centre at least 15 minutes before your scheduled appointment time.
 This will give adequate time to complete the necessary sign-in procedures.
 Candidates who arrive more than 15 minutes after their scheduled start time will not be permitted to take the exam.
 You will be required to confirm your identity by presenting two forms of accepted ID before being permitted to enter the exam room.
-ID must be current and valid (expired).
+ID must be current and valid (not expired).
 Primary ID must include your photograph and signature (e.g. passport or photocard driving licence).
 Secondary ID must contain your signature (e.g. credit or debit card).
 Further examples of accepted Primary and Secondary ID will be given in the email confirmation you will receive when you schedule your exam.